xiancg/vfxnaming/docs/source/repositories.rst

         "side3": "right", "region3": "zygomatic"
     }

 There are many ways to substract that digit from the keys, but maybe the most reliable will be to use regular expressions.
-You can also use the ``rule.fields`` attribute and compare your keys to the pure token name.
+You can also use the ``rule.fields`` attribute and compare your keys to the pure Token name.

 .. code-block:: python